- Diseases, Disorders & Conditions

 Prescription for costochondritis as an ongoing condition:

-1) Anti-inflammatory Gel: Apply a strong prescription anti- inflammatory gel 3 times a day.
+1) Anti-inflammatory Gel: Apply a strong prescription anti- inflammatory gel (prescription if possible) 3 times a day.

 3) If the pain is mild, then you might be able to survive by taking Paracetamol.
 It isn't as strong or as addictive as the other two.
 But be aware that you should only take them when you are suffering from pain.
 Don't become addicted to them.